-- Assess for respiratory distress, stridor, hoarseness, sooty sputum, singed eyebrows and nares, or burns of the face or airway. - Determine type of burn and treat: - Radiation burns: - Treat as thermal burns except when burn is contaminated with radioactive materials, then treat as a Haz-Mat situation - Consider contacting Haz-Mat team for assistance in contamination cases
+- Assess for respiratory distress, stridor, hoarseness, sooty sputum, singed eyebrows and nares, or burns of the face or airway. - Determine type of burn and treat: - o Radiation burns: - Treat other medical emergencies first. - Treat as thermal burns except when burn is contaminated with radioactive materials, then treat as a Haz-Mat situation - Consider contacting Haz-Mat team for assistance in contamination cases

-- o Inhalation Burns:
+- Inhalation Burns:

 - Provide {humidified} O2.

 - {CO oximeter}

 - Consider Hyperbaric Oxygen Treatment for the following:

 - Underlying cardiovascular disease, or cardiovascular symptoms such as chest pain or shortness of breath

 - \circ > 60 years of age

 - Obvious neurological symptoms, such as any interval of unconsciousness, loss of time, inability to perform simple motor tasks, or loss of memory

-- o Pregnancy
+- Pregnancy